CURRENT CSTL MEMBERS

 Arturo Casadevall is the Leo and Julia Forchheimer Professor of Microbiology & Immunology and Chair of the Department of Microbiology and Immunology at the Albert Einstein College of Medicine.
 He is also a Professor in the Department of Medicine.
 He received his B.A. from Queens College, CUNY, and M.S., M.D. and Ph.D. degrees from New York University.
 The laboratory has a multidisciplinary research program spanning several areas of basic immunology and microbiology to address these general questions, which has resulted over 460 publications.
 His laboratory studies are focused on two microbes: the fungus Cryptococcus neoformans, a ubiquitous environmental microbe that is a frequent cause of disease in immunocompromised individuals and Bacillus anthracis, which a major agent of biological warfare.
 He is a fellow of the American Academy of Microbiology and was elected to the American Society for Clinical Investigation, to the American Association of Physicians and as a fellow of the AAAS.
 Dr. Casadevall has served on numerous advisory committees to the NIH including study sections, strategic planning for the NIAID and the blue ribbon panel on response to bioterrorism.
 He currently co-chairs the Board of Scientific Counselors for the NIAID and is a member of the National Science Advisory Board for Biosecurity (NSABB).
 He is the founding editor of the first ASM general journal, mBio and serves on the editorial boards of several journals, and has been the recipient of numerous awards, most recently the Solomon A. Berson Medical Alumni Achievement Award in Basic Science-NYU School of Medicine 2005, IDSA Kass Lecturer in 2008 and the ASM William Hinton Award for mentoring scientists from underrepresented groups.

-Joel S. Cecil, Ph.D.
-(Psychology), Northwestern University; J.D., Northwestern University, is a Senior Research Associate and Project Director in the Division of Research at the Federal Judicial Center.
+Joe S. Cecil, Ph.D.
+(Psychology), Northwestern University; J.D., Northwestern University, is a Project Director in the Division of Research at the Federal Judicial Center.
 Currently he is directing the Center’s Program on Scientific and Technical Evidence.
-As part of this program he is responsible for judicial education and training in the area of scientific and technical evidence and serves as principal editor of the Center’s Reference Manual on Scientific Evidence which is the primary source book on evidence for federal judges.
+As part of this program he is responsible for judicial education and training in the area of scientific and technical evidence and served as principal editor of the first two editions of the center’s Reference Manual on Scientific Evidence which is the primary source book on evidence for federal judges.
 He has also published several articles on the use of court-appointed experts.
 He is currently directing a research project that examines the difficulties that arise with expert testimony in federal courts, with an emphasis on clinical medical testimony and forensic science evidence.
 Other areas of research interest include federal civil and appellate procedure, jury competence in complex civil litigation, and assessment of rule of law in emerging democracies.
 Dr. Cecil serves on the editorial boards of social science and legal journals.
-He previously served on the National Academies Panel on Confidentiality and Data Access.
-He currently is a member of the National Academy of Sciences' Committee on Science, Technology, and Law and was a member of its Subcommittee on Access to Research Data: Balancing Risks and Opportunities.
+He previously served on the National Academies’ Panel on Confidentiality and Data Access and the Committee on Identifying the Needs of the Forensic Sciences Community.
+He was also a member the Committee on Science, Technology, and Law's subcommittee on Access to Research Data: Balancing Risks and Opportunities.

 Drew Endy runs the world's first "fabless" genetic engineering lab in the new Bioengineering program at Stanford University and previously helped start the Biological Engineering major at the Massachusetts Institute of Technology.
 His Stanford research team develops genetically encoded computers and redesigns genomes.
 Dr. Endy co-founded the BioBricks Foundation as a public-benefit charity supporting free-to-use standards and technology that enable the engineering of biology.
 He co-organized the International Genetically Engineered Machines (iGEM) competition and the BIOFAB International Open Facility Advancing Biotechnology (BIOFAB).
 He is a new voting member of the U.S. National Science Advisory Board for Biosecurity (NSABB).
 He chaired the 2003 Synthetic Biology Study as a member of DARPA ISAT, served as an ad hoc member of the U.S. NIH Recombinant DNA Advisory Committee, and co-authored the 2007 "Synthetic Genomics: Options for Governance" report with colleagues from the Center for Strategic & International Studies and the J. Craig Venter Institute.
 Esquire named Endy one of the 75 most influential people of the 21st century.
 He lives in Menlo Park, CA with his wife and Stanford Bioengineering colleague Professor Christina Smolke.